-At Cams Hill School we have a dedicated Medical Room staffed during school hours by a first aid qualified Medical Officer supported by staff first aiders.
+At Cams Hill School we have a dedicated First Aid Room staffed during school hours by a first aid qualified Health and Wellbeing Officer supported by staff first aiders.
 We must stress that this provision should not be used as a pre-cursor or replacement to visiting your GP if your child is unwell.
 It is vital that if your child is unwell and requires medical attention that you seek an appointment with your GP.

 Managing Medical Conditions

 Pupils with extra medical needs at school may require a Medical Care Plan.
 This ensures we are able to meet the medical needs of individual pupils and to take appropriate action should an emergency occur.
 Please contact us by email or telephone if you wish to talk to us regarding your child’s medical conditions.
 Conditions which might require a care plan include allergies, Diabetes, Asthma, and Epilepsy.
 This list is not exhaustive, so if you are unsure or have any concerns please contact us to discuss.
 Care plans are developed in collaboration with parents, carers, health care professionals, school nursing service and appropriate school staff such as the SENCO.

 Epipens must be kept in the pupil’s zipped blazer pocket and a spare ‘in date’ pen must be held in the First Aid Room with a current consent form.
 The school will carry out spot checks.
 Inhalers must be with the child at all times.
 If your child has severe asthma the First Aid Room can hold a spare, a consent form will be required.

 It is the responsibility of the parent/carer to ensure both Epipens and Inhalers are in date.